FIGLAB/DirectionOfVoice/README.md

 This leads to: 10 × 2 × 2 × 2 × 2 × 3 × 3 × 8 = 11520 recordings

-The hardware used is a Seeed ReSpeaker [USB Mic Array](https://www.seeedstudio.com/ReSpeaker-USB-Mic-Array-p-4247.html)[wiki here](https://wiki.seeedstudio.com/ReSpeaker-USB-Mic-Array/)) flashed with the 6 channel, 48kHz sampling frequency (specified as "48k_6_channels_firmware.bin".
+The hardware used is a Seeed ReSpeaker [USB Mic Array](https://www.seeedstudio.com/ReSpeaker-USB-Mic-Array-p-4247.html) ([wiki here](https://wiki.seeedstudio.com/ReSpeaker-USB-Mic-Array/)) flashed with the 6 channel, 48kHz sampling frequency (specified as "48k_6_channels_firmware.bin".
 Here channel 0 is processed audio for ASR, channel 1-4 are the 4 microphones' raw data and channel 5 is playback（factory firmware).

 The data is organized as follows: